2 Part Course |

 • Word choice, sentence fluency, and writer’s voice for effective business writing

-• Balance the proportion of charts & texts
+• Balance the proportion of charts and texts

 • Data should reinforce the page message